awsdocs/amazon-cloudwatch-events-user-guide/doc_source/CloudWatch-Events-tutorial-ECS.md

 **B) Enable CloudTrail event logging for S3 buckets for `S3:PutObjects` API call**

 You can use the Amazon S3 console to configure an AWS CloudTrail trail to log data events for objects in an S3 bucket.
-CloudTrail supports logging Amazon S3 object-level API operations such as GetObject, DeleteObject, and PutObject.
+CloudTrail supports logging Amazon S3 object-level API operations such as `GetObject`, `DeleteObject`, and `PutObject`.
 These events are called data events.

 By default, CloudTrail trails don't log data events, but you can configure trails to log data events for S3 buckets that you specify, or to log data events for all the Amazon S3 buckets in your AWS account.